 The combination of historically low interest rates and the rollout of the Paycheck Protection Program loans in the USA has kept loan experts busy this year — and sent many companies on the hunt for even more.
 Hiring for these jobs in 2020 increased nearly 59% from 2019.
 For people looking to work from home, roughly a quarter of loan officer job postings mention remote work options.

-3/Business development and sales professionals
+3/Business development and sales professionals jobs for expats